MerranRomp/Robotics/README.md

 Thonny 3.1.1
 ESP32 with micropython 1.25.0
 Webots R2025a
+(Matplotlib if you want the plot on the Webots)

 How do you run the code:
 1. Get you ESP32 connected to the pc and install micropython on it